Construction & Utility Courses

 The following NRSWA (New Roads & Street Works Assessments) units are covered:

-- 001 – Location & avoidance of underground apparatus.
+- 001 – Location & avoidance of underground apparatus (can be attended as an individual course)

 Please note: not all units are completed at each centre, so please call 3B Training Advisor for details.